 Structuring the job

 The first stage of sheet metal fabrication is in which the general structure of the product is developed.
-Imagine pressing out a dough while cooking into a flat shape so that you can turn that dough into a useable product.
+Imagine pressing out the dough while cooking into a flat shape so that you can turn that dough into a useable product.
 Instead of dough, sheet metal fabricators are working with metals.
-And instead of cookies, they are making the metal fixtures that could be saving your life while in the hospital.
+And instead of cookies, they are making metal fixtures that could be saving your life while in the hospital.
 The sheet metal fabrications tool for structuring is primarily a forming press (or more commonly just called a press).
-Custom sheet metal fabrication can use a variety of presses that are generally categorized along two characteristics: mechanism and function.
+Custom sheet metal fabrication can use a variety of presses that are generally categorized along with two characteristics: mechanism and function.

 The mechanism of a press is the source of movement that allows this sheet metal fabrication tool to complete its task.
-According to the Library of Manufacturing, there are three distinct mechanism on which a press operator relies: hydraulic, mechanical, or pneumatic.
+According to the Library of Manufacturing, there are three distinct mechanisms on which a press operator relies: hydraulic, mechanical, or pneumatic.
 A hydraulic press is one in which pressures (traditionally created by water or some other benign liquid) inside the press system provide the force necessary for the job.
-A mechanical press is one that relies on a motor system (either man-powered or through the burning of a fuel or electricity).
+A mechanical press is one that relies on a motor system (either man-powered or through the burning of fuel or electricity).
 And a pneumatic press is one that is powered by pressurized gases.

 The forming press can also be categorized by the function, or type of forming, that the press completes: forging, braking, stamping, and punching.
-Forging presses are those which shape and distribute weight across a sheet metal much like a black smith would hammer out metal into the rough shape of a product.
+Forging presses are those which shape and distribute weight across a sheet metal much like a blacksmith would hammer out metal into the rough shape of a product.
 Press braking is the tool responsible for producing predetermined bends during custom sheet metal fabrication.
 Stamping is the process of using a press with a mold to create specific shapes during sheet metal fabrication.
-Punching is the forming press responsible for producing the holes necessary during sheet metal fabrication such as those through which a screw will adhere two metal structures.
+Punching is the forming press responsible for producing the holes necessary during sheet metal fabrication such as those through which a screw will adhere to two metal structures.
 A single product can rely on multiple forming presses during sheet metal fabrication.

 Chopping the Job

 After the general shape is achieved with the sheet metal fabrication tools of pressing, the task of cutting can begin to get the sheet metal into a more desired size.
-The cutting process of sheet metal fabrication can be accomplished through multiple methods, including: sawing, torching, or numerical control cutting.
+The cutting process of sheet metal fabrication can be accomplished through multiple methods, including sawing, torching, or numerical control cutting.
 Each of these methods has multiple possible tools that can be selected depending on the particular specifications of a custom sheet metal fabrication job.

 Torching is a form of chopping which relies on the principles of welding.
 Torching consists of two major forms of hand-held torches: oxy-fueled and plasma torches.
 Oxy-fueled torches combine oxygen with a fuel gas to maintain a heat that cuts through metal by melting it.
 Plasma torches are a similar product but instead of relying on the relationship between oxygen and particular gases, this cutting torch relies on the heat produced by turning a gas into a plasma (a state of matter comparable to the sun!).

 Numerical control cutting is a state-of-the-art form of cutting which relies on computer-programmed cutting technologies for precise and accurate custom sheet metal fabrication.
 The numerical control cutting can be a modified version of other forms of cutting, such as torches, or can incorporate different cutting technologies, such as lasers, water jets, or mill bits.
-In fact, most sheet metal fabrication tools which rely on numerical control cutting incorporate multiple forms of cutting (e.g., saws, lasers, chisels, and torches among others) into a single cell or unit.
+In fact, most sheet metal fabrication tools that rely on numerical control cutting incorporate multiple forms of cutting (e.g., saws, lasers, chisels, and torches among others) into a single cell or unit.